 The following year, 1978, saw Janet record 2 more cover versions, 'I Do Love You' and 'That's What Friends Are For', again, both spending weeks at No. 1 in the reggae charts.

-In 1979, Janet made history by becoming the first British born black female to have a reggae song at the top of the British charts.
+In 1979, Janet made history by becoming the 'First British born Black Female Reggae Artist to have a No. 1 in the British Pop Charts' - Music Guinness Book of Records.
 The song 'Silly Games', (produced by Dennis Bovell) was a hit not only in the UK but also in Europe.
-Janet's history making has been recorded in the Music Guiness Book of Records.

 Janet's songwriting prowess became evident on the release of her first album 'Capricorn Woman'.
 The album was, and still is a best seller.
 All the songs except 2 were penned by Janet Kay.